troygizzi/test-repository/registry-enforcer-readme.md

 If any of the required startup steps fails -- such as initializing the `Log` class -- the application will terminate.

-When this happens, the error details will be written to the **Windows Event Viewer** under *Windows Logs > Application*, as events with the Source "RegistryEnforcer".
+When this happens, the error details will be written to the Windows Event Log.
+These details can be viewed by opening the **Windows Event Viewer** (*Start > Control Panel > Administrative Tools > Event Viewer*), navigating to *Windows Logs > Application*, and filtering for events with a Source of "RegistryEnforcer".